|The following guidelines are taken from the MLA Handbook, 8th ed.

 - In-text citation should be placed at the end of the sentence and inside the final punctuation.

-- If a work is alphabetized by title in the Works Cited (i.e. it has no author), it is ok to shorten the title (MLA Handbook 214).
+- If a work is alphabetized by title in the Works Cited (i.e. it has no author), it is ok to use just the first word or two of the title in the parenthetical reference (MLA Handbook 55-56).

 - If the author is mentioned in the sentence, the parenthetical reference will only contain the page number.